Tsptds/Messaging-App-UDP/README.md

 - To rename contact, right click after selecting it.
 ##
 - Message can be sent using enter key.
 For new line, press shift+enter.
-- Tab character used through shitf+tab.
+- Tab character used through shift+tab.